How to appear before the IUB without an attorney as a pro se litigant (Party)

 I. Request to participate pro se

-To participate in a contested case or other proceeding before the IUB, you must file a pleading requesting to appear.
-A contested case proceeding is a docket in which your legal rights, duties, or privileges are to be determined after a hearing.
-The pleading is usually a petition to intervene as a party in the proceeding.
-A link to a model petition to intervene is available on the IUB's Forms and Applications webpage.
+If you wish to participate in a contested case or other proceeding, you must file a pleading requesting to appear.
+A contested case proceeding is a docket in which your legal rights, duties, or privileges will be determined after a hearing.

 Intervention means you are a party to the docket and you have the same rights and obligations as any other party.